johnpeart/johnpeart.github.io/src/blogpost/2016-05-05-a-year-with-apple-watch.md

 ## The most accurate timepiece ever made

 I don't know if Apple Watch is the most accurate watch ever made, but I do know that it's accurate enough for me never to have to worry.
-It even managed to deal with the clocks going forward and back without screwing up -- which is [more than can be said for the iPhone](http://www.gottabemobile.com/2016/03/12/iphone-daylight-saving-2015/).
+It even managed to deal with the clocks going forward and back without screwing up -- which is [more than can be said for iPhone](http://www.gottabemobile.com/2016/03/12/iphone-daylight-saving-2015/).

 The problem with Apple Watch isn't its ability to know the time, it's the ability for it to tell me.